lewandovskii9/network-analysis/README.md

 # SOC Network Analysis Portfolio — Wireshark Investigations

 Aspiring SOC Analyst focused on network traffic analysis and incident investigation.
-This repository contains hands-on PCAP analysis simulating real-world malware infections.
+This repository contains a series of PCAP analysis write-ups.
+As the series progresses, the write-ups demonstrate increasing depth, improved methodology, and a more professional approach to incident investigation, reflecting my growth in SOC-style reporting and malware analysis.

 ---